lispnik/smugmug-pms3/README.markdown

 Configuration
 -------------

 Configuration is done via simple properties file.
-Create a file named `.smugmug.properties` in your user home directory (`%USERPROFILE%` on Windows, `$HOME` on GNU/Linux/Unix) and list your accounts within it. e.g.
+Create a file named `.smugmug-psm3.properties` in your user home directory (`%USERPROFILE%` on Windows, `$HOME` on GNU/Linux/Unix) and list your accounts within it. e.g.